 - Garlic & Herb Roaster Pork Tenderloin

-If none of those recipes sound good, you can always use Smiley's Famous Zero Point BBQ Sauce for a nice kick to any recipe, including baked pork chops!
+If none of those recipes sound good, you can always use Smiley's Famous Zero Point BBQ Sauce.
+It adds a nice kick to any recipe, including baked pork chops!

 How do I grill bone-in pork chops?

 Pork chops require a little more effort than grilling steak or burgers.
-When cooking beef, the outside of the meat can have a nice charred crust and still be slightly rare in the middle.
+When cooking beef, the outside can have a nice charred crust and still be slightly rare in the middle.
 Pork, on the other hand, needs to be cooked more evenly to ensure it is the proper temperature throughout.
-Stick to a medium setting on your grill to maintain a lower temperature, allowing the pork to cook completely and evenly.
+Stick to a medium setting on your grill to maintain a lower temperature.
+This allows the pork to cook completely and evenly.

 What side dishes go well with pork?

-If you're going to be grilling anyway, you might as well grill up some vegetables to go with it!!
-I simply slice up my vegetables, spray with a little cooking spray and season them the same way as the protein choice for that meal and I have a healthy side dish.
+If you're going to be grilling anyway, you might as well grill up some vegetables to go with it!
+Simply slice up vegetables, spray with cooking spray and season the same way as the protein choice.
+This makes a delicious side dish for your meal.
 I love using an all in one slicer to easily prep my veggies.

-I recommend one like this one on Amazon by Fullstar.
+My personal recommendation is to get one like this one on Amazon by Fullstar.
 It has 7 different blades to allow you to slice, dice, chop, grate, spiralize, julienne or ribbon cut your veggies!
 I prefer to slice my squash, dice my bell peppers and fine chop my onions.
 With this handy tool, there's even a storage container underneath to minimize the mess.
-I use the container to season and prepare before throwing the veggies into a grill basket alongside the meat.
+For example, I use the container to season and prepare before throwing the veggies into a grill basket alongside the meat.

 Recipe For Herb Rubbed Bone-In Pork Chops

-- Scrub grill grates with a wire brush prior to starting.
-Preheat grill to medium before adding pork chops over direct heat.
-Cook for 7-8 minutes, turn once, but otherwise keep the lid closed as much as possible.
+- Preheat grill to a medium before adding pork chops over direct heat.
+Cook for 7-8 minutes, turning once, but otherwise, keep the lid closed as much as possible.
 If your chops are thinner or thicker than 1”, adjust cook time accordingly.